-Fluke works with all nationally recognized test labs (NRTLs) such as the: CSA (Canadian Standards Association), The Fluke Products are accredited through CSA to test and certify products for their certification mark.
-The test procedures are laid out in detail and adhered to rigorously and once a product has passed the appropriate tests, documentation is sent on for approval and registration.
+Fluke works with all nationally recognized test labs (NRTLs) such as the: CSA (Canadian Standards Association).
+The Fluke Products are accredited through CSA to test and certify products for their certification mark.
+Meanwhile, test procedures are laid out to make certain that it adheres to the requirements.
+Then, when products have passed the tests, documentation will be sent for approval and registration.

 Fluke is also in partnership with the UL (Underwriters Laboratories), TÜV (Technischer Überwachungs-Verein), and ETL/Intertek.
-The Fluke lab is frequently audited to ensure that testing meets the requirements imposed by the national and international authorities and standards.
-All tests are precisely calibrated and set up to meet the requirements of the relevant standard.
+On the other hand, we make sure that Fluke lab meets all national and international requirement standards for the safety of every user.

 All high-quality test instruments should undergo similar testing.
 Let’s talk about the example approaches of Fluke testing:

 The first test is the impulse test that simulates a transient on an electrical installation from nearby lightning strikes or other large electrical disturbances from the switchgear.
-To test it a meter is placed in a chamber and injected with a pulse of thousands of volts of electricity, to verify whether the meter protection will breakdown, tear up, or arc over.
+To test it, a meter is placed in a chamber and injected with a pulse of thousands of volts of electricity.
+Meanwhile, this process is to verify whether the meter protection will break down, tear up, or arc over.
 For this testing, a special test machine is used to generate the high voltage transient and fault current as defined by international and national standards.

 Multi-Functional overload test

 A test instrument should also undergo an inspection to make sure that it is able to withstand accidental overloads associated with the various functions of the meter.
-This is written into the current safety standards and is a very important protocol.
 Fluke does this by utilizing the multi-functional overload test.
 This test involves injecting a high percentage of energy voltage into non-voltage measurement functions, testing for a case in which an operator mistakenly sends voltage into a non-voltage meter function.
 This mostly occurs if the user leaves the leads in the amps input jacks and then accidentally connects the leads across a voltage source: they have just created a short through the test instrument.